apache/skywalking/docs/en/setup/backend/backend-alarm.md

 Webhook requires the peer is a web container.
 The alarm message will send through HTTP post by `application/json` content type.
 The JSON format is based on `List<org.apache.skywalking.oap.server.core.alarm.AlarmMessage>` with following key information.
 - **scopeId**, **scope**.
 All scopes are defined in org.apache.skywalking.oap.server.core.source.DefaultScopeDefine.
 - **name**.
 Target scope entity name.
 Please follow [Entity name define](#entity-name).
 - **id0**.
-The ID of scope entity, matched the name.
-When using relation scope, it will be the source entity ID.
+The ID of the scope entity matched the name.
+When using relation scope, it is the source entity ID.
 - **id1**.
 When using relation scope, it will be the dest entity ID.
-Otherwise it will be empty.
+Otherwise, it is empty.
 - **ruleName**.
 The rule name you configured in `alarm-settings.yml`.
 - **alarmMessage**.
 Alarm text message.
 - **startTime**.
 Alarm time measured in milliseconds, between the current time and midnight, January 1, 1970 UTC.